 Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are:5 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes. ☐ [If the entity complies with paragraph (a):] and we have disclosed how our internal audit function is structured and what role it performs at: [insert location] ☐ [If the entity complies with paragraph (b):] and we have disclosed the fact that we do not have an internal audit function and the processes we employ for evaluating and continually improving the effectiveness of our risk management and internal control processes at: Page 11 of the Company's Corporate Governance Statement set out in our Corporate Governance Statement 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks. and we have disclosed whether we have any material exposure to environmental and social risks at: Page 10 of the Company's Corporate Governance Statement and, if we do, how we manage or intend to manage those risks at: Page 10 of the Company's Corporate Governance Statement set out in our Corporate Governance Statement
+Our reasons for not doing so are: 5 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.
+[If the entity complies with paragraph (a):] and we have disclosed how our internal audit function is structured and what role it performs at: [insert location] [If the entity complies with paragraph (b):] and we have disclosed the fact that we do not have an internal audit function and the processes we employ for evaluating and continually improving the effectiveness of our risk management and internal control processes at: page 13 of our Corporate Governance Statement set out in our Corporate Governance Statement 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks. and we have disclosed whether we have any material exposure to environmental and social risks at: page 14 of our Corporate Governance Statement and, if we do, how we manage or intend to manage those risks at: page 14 of our Corporate Governance Statement □ set out in our Corporate Governance Statement